sdiehl/wiwinwlh/tutorial.md

 necessary skill.
 That said, there are also quite a few phenomenal libraries on Hackage that are highly curated by many people.

-As a general rule, if the Haddock documentations for the library does not have a **minimal worked example**, it is usually safe to assume that it is an RFC-style library and probably should be avoided in production-grade code.
+As a general rule, if the Haddock documentation for the library does not have a **minimal worked example**, it is usually safe to assume that it is an RFC-style library and probably should be avoided in production-grade code.